forbearing/k8s/README.md

 The library implements various handlers to more easy manipulate k8s resources such as pods, deployments, etc, inside or outside k8s cluster.
 A program that uses the library and runs in a k8s pod meant to be inside k8s cluster.
 If you simply run [examples](./examples) in your pc/mac or server, it meant outside k8s cluster.
 Both of inside and outside k8s cluster is supported by the library.

-To create a handler for outside cluster just call `deployment.New(ctx, namespace, kubeconfig)`.
+To create a handler for outside cluster just call `deployment.New(ctx, kubeconfig, namespace)`.
-To create a handler for the inside cluster just call `deployment.New(ctx, namespace, "")`.
+To create a handler for the inside cluster just call `deployment.New(ctx, "", namespace)`.

 The variable `namespace` is used to limit the scope of the handler.
 If `namespace=test`, the handler is only allowed to create/update/delete deployments in namespace/test.
 Of course, handler.WithNamespace(newNamespace) returns a new temporary handler that allowed to create/update/delete deployments in the new namespace, for examples: